spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/getting-familiar-with-event-sourcing/using-aggregates-to-make-decisions-based-on-the-past.md

 In summary, aggregates are used to make decisions based on past events.

-If you want to know to create and use aggregates, head over to [the `using-aggregates` section](https://docs.spatie.be/laravel-event-projector/v2/using-aggregates/writing-your-first-aggregate).
+If you want to know how to create and use aggregates, head over to [the `using-aggregates` section](https://docs.spatie.be/laravel-event-projector/v2/using-aggregates/writing-your-first-aggregate).